nspyre-org/nspyre/docs/contributing.rst

    # give your pull request a title and write a brief description of your changes.
    # when you’re satisfied, click the big green Create pull request button.

-   # Congrats, you've submitted your first contributon for merging!
+   # Congrats, you've submitted your first contribution ready for merging!

-.. iojblblkbb image:: images/create-pr.png
-   kjnkj:align: center
-   kjnkjn:scale: 50%

-All that's left is to officially merge your changes into ``master`` and delete the development branch you were working off of if the associated issues have been closed and the branch is no longer needed.
-This is something the maintainers of the project will do once it's been confirmed that all the project guidelines have been followed, and most importantly, your code works!
+All that's left is to officially merge your changes into ``master`` and delete the development branch you were working off of, if the associated issues have been closed and the branch is no longer needed.
+This is something the maintainers of the project will do once it's been confirmed that all the project guidelines have been followed and, in particular, checking your code works!

 .. figure:: images/merge-button.png
    :align: center